akitchin/mash/README.md

    Example: `mash cc`

+ * create-block [Block] [Block_To_Rewrite]

+   Creates a block and optionally rewrites an existing block.
+Block and Block_To_Rewrite can be specified as an argument or be prompted for the names while running.
+If Block_To_Rewrite is not given, the block will extend class Mage_Core_Block_Template.

+   Example: `mash create-block Package_Adminhtml_Block_Customer_Grid Mage_Adminhtml_Block_Customer_Grid`

- * create-module [package] [module]
+ * create-module [Package_Module]

    Creates a modules in app/code/local.
-Package and Module can be specified as an argument or be prompted for the names while running
+Package_Module can be specified as an argument or be prompted for the names while running

-   Example: `mash create-module MyPackage MyModule`
+   Example: `mash create-module MyPackage_MyModule`

- * create-route [package] [module] [area] [frontname] Adds a route to the config.xml for the given module.
-Package, Module, the area (like frontend), and frontname can be specified as an argument or be prompted for the names while running
+ * create-route [Package_Module] [area] [frontname]

+   Adds a route to the config.xml for the given module.
+Package_Module, the area (like frontend), and frontname can be specified as an argument or be prompted for the names while running

-   Example: `mash create-route MyPackage MyModule frontend mymodule`
+   Example: `mash create-route MyPackage_MyModule frontend mymodule`

  * help
    List of commands for mash